gustavkkk/blockchain/Jingtum.md

 ### [document](http://developer.jingtum.com/)

-### [API](https://github.com/jingtum/jingtum-python-sdk), [ex](https://github.com/jingtum/jingtum-examples) :  This code is old. jingtum-python-sdk was developed as api1.0 in 2017, then never updated.
+### [API](https://github.com/jingtum/jingtum-python-sdk), [ex](https://github.com/jingtum/jingtum-examples) :  This code is old. jingtum-python-sdk was developed as api1.0 in 2017, and since then never updated.
 It is nothing but a capsule of api. so you download code, modifiy it, then use.
 That's it.

    python